 - Repeating location keywords in your webpage footers in an attempt to rank your page in local search results.

-- Changing font colors to hide text that’s stuffed with keywords.
+- Changing font colors to hide stuffed with keywords or other text.

 - Designing pages for the purpose of gaming or tricking search engines.
 Examples include creating hundreds or thousands of pages with the same content or pages that are stuffed with poor quality content.

 Basically, anything that sounds like a “trick” to get your website or web pages positioned in search results, is probably not a good idea.
 Even if your trickery works right now, search engines are constantly modifying their algorithms to provide their users with the best search experiences possible.
 And, at some point an algorithm update will probably cause your site to either lose position or, worse yet, you can actually be penalized and removed from search results completely.

 Proper search engine optimization, including on-page SEO, adheres to the best practices defined by Google in their SEO Starter Guide.
 This somewhat lengthy guide is an easy read and does a great job of clearly defining how you should implement SEO basics.
 However, we will go over a few of the basics so that you can implement these best practices without having to read the entire guide.

 On-Page SEO Factors That Search Engines Love Are Also User-Friendly

 What?
 Yes, you read that correctly.
 While there are fundamental guidelines defined by Google and other search engines to optimize your website for search, it’s worth noting that these guidelines all result in great user experiences.

 A well-organized website that’s easy to navigate, easy to read and that loads quickly will be loved by search engines AND your website traffic!
 Here are a few examples:

 Ok, what’s a title tag?
 Look at the tabs at the top of your browser window.
 Ever notice how there are a few words up there in each tab?
 And, if you hover over the tab with your mouse pointer the entire title tag will usually pop-up.
 It looks like this: